 Offer Value No Matter What

-At the beginning of the year it become clear that COVID-19 would not be going away anytime soon, so rather than choose to shy away from discussion around the virus, we ramped up our marketing efforts.
-We did so strategically, primarily addressing COVID-19 mitigation, education around it, as well as building realistic solutions to every type of client and audience member so they felt supported and taken care of.
+At the beginning of the year, it became clear that COVID-19 would not be going away anytime soon, so rather than choose to shy away from discussion around the virus, we ramped up our marketing efforts.
+We did so strategically, primarily addressing COVID-19 mitigation, and education around it, as well as building realistic solutions for every type of client and audience member so they felt supported and taken care of.
 If this style of communication is done right, it will completely set you apart from our competitors.

 How you choose to offer value-adds throughout the pandemic is up to you and your business style, but ignoring it completely would be a big mistake.
 As a Medical-Grade Commercial Cleaning Company, addressing disinfection protocol, infection control, and at-home techniques for disease mitigation is truly our niche and expertise, so aligning campaigns along COVID prevention felt like a helpful, value-added option.